AtaGenix Laboratories

 Ubiquitination

-Ubiquitination is a common PTM that involves attaching a small protein, ubiquitin, to target proteins, thereby regulating their fate and function.
-Ubiquitination encompasses both single ubiquitin attachment and the formation of polyubiquitin chains, which enable a wide range of biological functions within the cell.
+Ubiquitination is a common PTM that involves attaching ubiquitin (a small 76-amino-acid protein) to target proteins, thereby regulating their fate and function.
+It encompasses both single ubiquitin attachment and polyubiquitin chain formation, enabling a wide range of biological functions within the cell.

 Types of Ubiquitination

-• Polyubiquitination: Multiple ubiquitin molecules form a chain via lysine residues (e.g., Lys48 or Lys63).
-Lys48-linked chains usually tag proteins for proteasomal degradation, while Lys63-linked chains are involved in signaling, protein complex assembly, and endocytosis.
+Polyubiquitination: Multiple ubiquitin molecules form a chain via lysine residues (e.g., Lys48 or Lys63).
+Lys48-linked chains typically tag proteins for proteasomal degradation, while Lys63-linked chains are involved in signaling, protein complex assembly, and endocytosis.

 Biological Roles of Ubiquitination

-• Protein Degradation: Ubiquitination tags damaged or unnecessary proteins for proteasomal degradation, maintaining cellular protein homeostasis.
+Protein Degradation: Tags damaged or unnecessary proteins for proteasomal degradation, maintaining cellular protein homeostasis.

-• Gene Expression: Ubiquitination of nuclear proteins, such as histones H2A and H2BK, impacts chromatin structure and transcriptional activity.
+Gene Expression: Ubiquitination of nuclear proteins (histones H2A, H2BK) impacts chromatin structure and transcriptional activity.

-• Cell Cycle and DNA Repair: Regulates key proteins during the cell cycle and marks damaged DNA for repair initiation.
+Cell Cycle & DNA Repair: Regulates key proteins during cell cycle progression and marks damaged DNA for repair initiation.

 Key Examples of Ubiquitination

-• Mdm2 and p53: The E3 ligase Mdm2 ubiquitinates p53, targeting it for proteasomal degradation, thereby regulating cell cycle checkpoints.
+Mdm2 and p53: The E3 ligase Mdm2 ubiquitinates p53, targeting it for proteasomal degradation and regulating cell cycle checkpoints.

-• HIV-1 Nef Protein: The Nef protein exploits the host ubiquitin system to downregulate MHC I molecules, helping the virus evade immune surveillance.
+HIV-1 Nef Protein: Nef exploits the host ubiquitin system to downregulate MHC I molecules, helping the virus evade immune surveillance.

 Deubiquitination

-Deubiquitination is the reverse process of ubiquitination, catalyzed by a family of enzymes called Deubiquitinating Enzymes (DUBs).
-These enzymes remove ubiquitin molecules from proteins, restoring their original state or modifying ubiquitin chains.
+Deubiquitination is the reverse process of ubiquitination, catalyzed by deubiquitinating enzymes (DUBs).
+These enzymes remove ubiquitin molecules from proteins, restoring their original state or remodeling ubiquitin chains.
 DUBs are categorized into several families based on structure and catalytic mechanisms.

 Roles of Deubiquitination in Cellular Processes

-• DNA Repair: DUBs enhance the recruitment of repair proteins like BRCA1 to damaged sites, facilitating genome stability.
+DNA Repair: DUBs enhance recruitment of repair proteins like BRCA1 to damaged sites, facilitating genome stability.

 With ubiquitination and deubiquitination intertwined across key biological processes, these mechanisms are central to protein regulation, signaling, and disease understanding.